 How To Get Kathmandu To Bardiya National Park

-Bardiya National Park is one of the most pristine conservation areas in the far-western region of Nepal.
-It is the largest and undisturbed National Park in Nepal’s Terai occupying 968 square kilometers bordering the Karnali River in the west and Churiya hills in the North.
+Bardiya National Park is one of the most peaceful and beautiful conservation areas in the western region of Nepal.
+It is the largest and undisturbed National Park in Nepal’s Terai, occupying 968 square kilometres bordering the Karnali River in the west and Churiya hills in the North.
+We will explore how to get kathmandu to Bardiya National Park.

-In 1988, the area was declared as the Royal Bardiya National Park probably for the then royal family.
-The royal members at that time especially the kings were fond of hunting.
-This park provides a great experience to its visitors probably more astonishing than the Chitwan National Park.
+In 1988, the area was declared Royal Bardiya National Park, probably for the then royal family.
+At that time, the royal members, especially the kings, were fond of hunting.
+This park provides a great experience to its visitors, probably more astonishing than the Chitwan National Park.

 How To Travel From Kathmandu To Bardia National Park?

-Bardiya National Park is located in western Nepal’s Bardiya district nearly 383 kilometers far from the capital, Kathmandu.
-Both airways and roadways are possible for traveling this distance depending on the time, budget, and interest of the visitors.
+Bardiya National Park is located in western Nepal’s Bardiya district, which is nearly 383 kilometres away from the capital, Kathmandu.
+Airways and roadways are possible for how to get kathmandu to Bardiya National Park, but the distance depends on the visitors’ time, budget, and interest.

 1. Airway And Then Drive

-Taking a Nepalgunj flight from Kathmandu airport is the easiest way to reach Nepalgunj, the gateway to Bardiya National Park.
-The park is just about 87 kilometers away from Nepalgunj.
-Thus, we recommend you take 3 hours drive from Nepalgunj once you land at Nepalgunj airport.
-About an hour’s flight and then 3 hours drive on a luxury private car or the jeep is an amazing experience.
+Taking a Nepalgunj flight from Kathmandu airport is the easiest way to reach Nepalgunj, which is the gateway to Bardiya National Park.
+The park is just about 87 kilometres away from Nepalgunj.
+Thus, we recommend you take a 3-hour drive from Nepalgunj once you land at Nepalgunj airport.
+About an hour’s flight and then 3 hour drive on a luxury private car or the jeep is an amazing experience.

-So you fly, try to get the window seat so that you can enjoy panoramic views of the natural forest and the Himalayas.
-We suggest you stay overnight at the town of Thakurdwara, the headquarters of Bardiya district.
-The locals provide you the accommodation with all the basic requirements but might not be as luxurious as the ones in Pokhara Accommodation.
+If you fly, try to get a window seat so that you can enjoy panoramic views of the natural forest and the Himalayas.
+We suggest you stay overnight in the town of Thakurdwara, the headquarters of Bardiya district.
+The locals provide you with accommodation with all the basic requirements, but it might not be as luxurious as the ones in Pokhara Accommodation.

 Time: 10+ hours

-You might get obsessed with the loud Nepali or Hindi music in the buses.
-But they easily stop it or make it adjustable if you request.
-The road passes along the Prithivi Highway, the same road to travel from Kathmandu to Pokhara.
+You might get obsessed with the loud Nepali or Hindi music on the buses, but they easily stop it or play it if you request it.
+The road passes along the Prithivi Highway, the same road that connects Kathmandu to Pokhara.

-And then it turns to Terai from Muglin via Narayangadh/Butwal.
-You will be experiencing several towns and rural villages of Southern Nepal until you reach the final destination, Bardiya National Park.
+Then, it turns to Terai from Muglin via Narayangadh/Butwal.
+You will experience several towns and rural villages of southern Nepal until you reach the final destination, Bardiya National Park.

 How To Travel From Pokhara To Bardiya National Park?

-Bardiya National Park is about 238 kilometers far from Pokhara, the second biggest city in Nepal and tourist hub.
-Traveling to Bardiya is comparatively tough than traveling to Chitwan from Pokhara or Kathmandu.
+Bardiya National Park is about 238 kilometres from Pokhara, the second-biggest city in Nepal and a tourist hub.
+Travelling to Bardiya is comparatively tougher than travelling to Chitwan from Pokhara or Kathmandu.

 Flight: Pokhara-Kathmandu-Nepalgunj (30 min. + 50 min.)

 You cannot have a direct flight from Pokhara to Bardiya.
 If you prefer to fly, you should take the flight to Kathmandu and then take the Nepalgunj flight.
-Although it is more expensive as you require taking a double flight, it is mostly recommended.
-As you reach Nepalgunj in just one and half an hour, it saves much of your time so that you can spend long hours in Bardiya exploring the national park.
+Although it is more expensive if you require a double flight, it is mostly recommended.
+Reaching Nepalgunj in just one and a half hours saves much of your time, so you can spend long hours in Bardiya exploring the national park.

 Roadways